MoonZoon/MoonZoon/docs/frontend.md

         </details>

 1. _"How are we taking care of animations?"_ (by None on [chat](https://discord.gg/eGduTxK2Es))
-   - The API for advanced animations haven't been designed yet.
-See the sub-section `Animated styles` for basic examples.
+   - The API for advanced animations is in development.
    - Inspiration:
       - [react-spring](https://www.react-spring.io/)
       - [Framer Motion](https://www.framer.com/motion/)